Navy Midshipmen and Holy Cross Crusaders square off in Patriot Tournament

 BOTTOM LINE: Navy plays in the Patriot Tournament against Holy Cross.

 The Midshipmen have gone 11-7 against Patriot opponents, with an 8-3 record in non-conference play.
-Navy is sixth in the Patriot with 13.4 assists per game led by Zanai Barnett-Gay averaging 3.1.
+Navy scores 67.3 points while outscoring opponents by 6.4 points per game.

 The Crusaders are 11-7 in Patriot play.
-Holy Cross has a 1-1 record in games decided by 3 points or fewer.
+Holy Cross ranks second in the Patriot giving up 57.3 points while holding opponents to 38.2% shooting.

-TOP PERFORMERS: Barnett-Gay is averaging 18.8 points, 7.8 rebounds, 3.1 assists and 2.4 steals for the Midshipmen.
-Julianna Almeida is averaging 1.9 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Zanai Barnett-Gay is averaging 18.8 points, 7.8 rebounds, 3.1 assists and 2.4 steals for the Midshipmen.
+Julianna Almeida is averaging 12.7 points and 5.1 rebounds while shooting 40.2% over the last 10 games.

+Mary-Elizabeth Donnelly is averaging seven points and 6.9 rebounds for the Crusaders.
+Meg Cahalan is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Midshipmen: 5-5, averaging 67.7 points, 34.3 rebounds, 12.8 assists, 7.2 steals and 2.7 blocks per game while shooting 37.5% from the field.
 Their opponents have averaged 65.8 points per game.